Blockchain: A Graph Primer: Blockchain Network Analysis

+The \textbf{peeling chain} is a technique often used by criminals to divide and hide the origins of funds on the blockchain.
+In a peeling chain, an initial address containing a certain amount of bitcoins is used.
+A small portion of these funds is then peeled off and sent to a new address, called a change address.
+This process is repeated multiple times, with the remaining funds from each transaction being peeled off and sent to a new change address.
+This continues until the initial funds have been divided into many small amounts and transferred to a large number of addresses, all of which are expected to be controlled by the same entity.

+\textbf{Change closure} follows the community practice of sending whatever change remains from a transaction to a new address owned by the spender.
+For this heuristic, the change address should never appear before and never be reused to receive payments.
+In Figure \ref{fig:graphadd} after paying $a_{10}$, $a_5$ sends the change to $a_8$.
+Both $a_5$ and $a_8$ may belong to the same entity.

+\textbf{Idioms of use} posits that all input addresses in a transaction should belong to the same entity because only the owner could have signed the inputs with associated private keys.
+By this heuristic, $a_2$ and $a_3$ from Figure \ref{fig:transactions} belong to the same user.

+\textbf{Transitive closure} extends Idioms of Use: if a transaction has inputs from $a_x$ and $a_y$, whereas another transaction has from $a_x$ and $a_z$, $a_y$ and $a_z$ belong to the same entity.

+\textbf{IP clustering }is a technique that uses network-level information to identify clusters of entities on the blockchain~\cite{biryukov2019deanonymization}.
+In the context of Bitcoin, this technique involves identifying addresses that use the same IP address and grouping them together into clusters.
+This can be useful for identifying the entities behind a group of addresses, as it is likely that addresses belonging to the same cluster are controlled by the same person or entity.

+IP clustering has been proposed as a way to deanonymize Bitcoin addresses and improve the ability of law enforcement agencies and regulators to track the movement of funds on the blockchain.
+However, this technique is not foolproof, as users can easily use VPNs or other methods to mask their IP addresses and prevent clustering.
+Additionally, the use of clustering to identify entities on the blockchain raises privacy concerns, as it potentially allows outsiders to link addresses to real-world identities.
+As a result, the use of IP clustering for deanonymization purposes is an active area of research and debate.

-By nature all user clustering heuristics are error prone.
+By nature, all user clustering heuristics are error-prone.
 Some community practices further complicate the issue.
-For example, online wallets such as coinbase.com buy/sell coins among its customers without using transactions; ownership of an address is changed by transferring the associated private keys to another user.
+For example, online wallets such as coinbase.com buy/sell coins among their customers without using transactions; ownership of an address is changed by transferring the associated private keys to another user.
 Although the user associated with the address changes, nothing gets recorded in the blockchain.